How to Buy a Domain Name Forever: Is It Possible?

 4. Pay for your registration.

-Once registered, you officially have the rights to that domain name for your website, email hosting, online brand, and more.
-Registering multiple domains to protect your brand identity across extensions like .net is also common.
+Once registered, you officially hold the rights to use that domain name for your website, email hosting, and online branding.
+Many businesses also choose to register additional domains such as country-specific versions (.de, .fr, .es) to protect their brand across multiple extensions.

-If you're not ready to build a website yet, you can "park" your domain, meaning you own it, but it doesn't go to a working website.
+If you’re not ready to build a website yet, you can simply park your domain.
+This means you own it, but it doesn’t point to a live site.
+You’ll also be able to create subdomains whenever you need them.

 Wading through the endless options for registrars and web hosts can be a headache.